OnTheLine/otl-town-borders/README.md

 - East Hartford, incorporated from Hartford, 1783
 - Berlin, incorporated from Farmington, Middletown, Wethersfield, 1785
 - Bristol, incorporated from Farmington, 1785
-- Granby, incorporated from Simsbury, 1786
+- Granby, incorporated from Simsbury, 1786.
+See also minor boundary change in East Windsor (1789, AHCBP CT, p.
+33)
 - * MAGIC:Connecticut_Tanner_1796  (more precise than Doolittle_1795; no county line)
+- Hartland, incorporated 1761, then added to Hartford County from Litchfield County, 1796 (AHCBP CT, p.
+34).
+See also minor border changes in Glastonbury, Berlin, Southington, (1796-98).
-- Marlborough, incorporated from Colchester, Glastonbury and Hebron, 1803
+- Marlborough, town created from Glastonbury, Hebron (Tolland County), and Colchester (New London County), 1803 (AHCBP CT, p.
+36)
+- Granby and Suffield lose territory to Southwick, MA, 1804 (Hooker 1933, p 25-26)
-- Burlington, incorporated from Bristol, 1806
+- Burlington, town created from Bristol, 1806
-- Canton, incorporated from Simsbury, May, 1806,
+- Canton, town created from Simsbury and New Hartford (Litchfield County), May, 1806,
 - * MAGIC:1811_Warren (very exact county outline; Marlborough, Canton labeled)
-- Manchester, incorporated from East Hartford, May, 1823,
+- Manchester, town created from East Hartford, May, 1823,
-- Avon, incorporated from Farmington, May, 1830
+- Avon, town created from Farmington, May, 1830
-- Bloomfield, incorporated from Windsor, May, 1835
+- Bloomfield, town created from Windsor, May, 1835
-- Rocky Hill, incorporated from Wethersfield, May, 1843.
+- Rocky Hill, town created from Wethersfield, May, 1843.
-- South Windsor, incorporated and named from East Windsor, 1845
+- South Windsor, town created from East Windsor, 1845
 - * MAGIC:Mitchell_18501 (colorful counties but hard to see town details)
-- New Britain, incorporated from Berlin, 1850
+- New Britain, town created from Berlin, 1850
-- West Hartford, incorporated from Hartford, 1854
+- West Hartford, town created from Hartford, 1854
-- Windsor Locks, incorporated from Windsor, 1854
+- Windsor Locks, town created from Windsor, 1854
 - * MAGIC:HartfordCounty_Woodford_1855 (matches county boundaries better than Mitchell 1850; includes West Hartford, South Windsor)
-- East Granby, incorporated from Granby and Windsor Locks, 1858.
+- East Granby, town created from Granby and Windsor Locks, 1858.
 - * MAGIC:1859_Tackabury (hard to see details, but geographically precise)
-- Plainville, incorporated from Farmington, 1869.
+- Plainville, town created from Farmington, 1869.
-- Newington, incorporated from Wethersfield, 1871.
+- Newington, town created from Wethersfield, 1871.
 - * MAGIC:Hurd_1893_12_13 (shows Newington)

-## notes
+## Title and caption notes
+- Rename to: ...the towns that became Hartford County
-- Town boundaries are estimated based on the best available digitized maps, and are not based on detailed archival records.
-Inexact lines include the 1850s boundary divisions between West Hartford, Farmington, Avon, and Bloomfield.
+- Town boundaries are estimated based on the best available digitized maps, and are not based on detailed textual records.
+Inexact lines include:
+- 1850s divisions between West Hartford, Farmington, Avon, and Bloomfield
+- pre-1873 boundary between Wethersfield and Glastonbury (see http://www.worldcat.org/oclc/49389998)
+- on Newington, Wethersfield, Farmington, and Berlin boundaries, see Charles Burpee, "Chapter LVI: Frontier Parish Confusions," History of Hartford County, volume 2 (1928), pp. 1160-1174.
+- boundaries from 1639 to 1758 are estimated based on AHCBP for Hartford County

 ## START again
 - with Marlborough